 Why Instagram Is The Future Of Social Media

 Although there are exceptions, such as those who started out as a niche and then expanded or huge celebrities, you pretty much need a niche if you’re going to build a following and become a popular account.
 People want you to keep things simple, at least at the beginning.
 Do you post self help?
 Makeup?
 Clothes?
 Whatever you do, make sure you make it clear.
 Make it clear in your bio and make sure everything you post is relevant.
 If you’re consistent with this, you should find that you build a following much faster than trying to do a bit of everything.

 Your Feed Doesn’t Look Good

 It sound shallow, but your feed does need to look good for people to follow you.
 If it looks messy and none of your filters look good together, it will put people off.
 Having a beautiful feed where the majority of your pictures match up is always the best approach to take.
-Choose one or a couple of filters to use frequently – most influencers download separate apps for filters, such as VSCO.
+Choose one or a couple of filters to use frequently – most influencers download separate apps for filters.

 You could use different themes at different times, such as brighter filters in summer and cooler filters during winter.
 Just make sure you’re consistent so that a quick scroll down your feed is pleasing to the eye.

 You’re Not Doing The Right Things For Engagement